 Finally, follow up is made easy when automatic SMS and email reminders are sent in advance, confirming every piece of information the candidate needs.

-So the candidate has self-scheduled their interview — what’s next?
+So the candidate has self-scheduled their interview.
+What’s next?

-It’s also possible to extend this candidate-driven approach to the actual interview.
+It’s possible to extend this candidate-driven approach to the actual interview.
 In a traditional, company-driven interview, the interviewers drive the conversation.
 Ultimately, this confines the conversation only to what the interviewers want to know, failing to give candidates an opportunity to showcase their experience.

 Feedback From Candidates

-Feedback makes everyone better.
+Truth: feedback makes everyone better.

 In a traditional, company-driven approach, interviewers often provide feedback to candidates.
 But as part of a candidate-driven approach, candidates get a chance to share feedback on their experience, too.
+After all, no one can provide better insights into your hiring process than those that experience it firsthand!

-This can be invaluable to companies, as it empowers hiring leaders to improve things like weak communication, biased behaviors, or misaligned expectations — benefiting them (and future candidates) for years to come.
+This can be invaluable to companies, as it empowers hiring leaders to improve things like weak communication, biased behaviors, or misaligned expectations—benefiting them (and future candidates) for years to come.

 The Bottom Line